nrb5089/radar/docs/source/tutorials/lab1-BasicSPPython.rst

 .. image:: media/filtered_sine.png

 Note in the figure on the bottom that the higher frequency sine wave has been removed.
 Here is a look at the frequency response of the filter to provide some more insight.
 The top plot shows the magnitude response, which we see that outside our cutoff (or stopband) frequency, 500 MHz, is significantly lower.
-The phase response on the bottom, while it may not appear to yield much insight at first, shows that inside the $\pm$ 500 MHz (or the passband) that the phase is "linear".
+The phase response on the bottom, while it may not appear to yield much insight at first, shows that inside the :math:`\pm` 500 MHz (or the passband) that the phase is "linear".
 It is typical in good filter design to produce linear or near-linear phase so that the distortions accumulated while filtering are predictable, i.e. group delay.
 Most signal processing texts will go into more detail, see [1,2,3].

 .. image:: media/butter_freq_filter_response.png